 The Surly Cross-Check is one big chunk of a bike, it is heavy, let us discuss how heavy it actually is and what it means!

-You will also find out the frames made from Chromoly Steel are more responsive and durable.
+You will also find out that frames made from Chromoly Steel are more responsive and durable.

 Pros of Buying Frame